How to Find and Assess the Best LinkedIn Profile and Executive Resume Writers, and Personal Branding and Job Search Strategists

 Certifications and professional affiliations will not guarantee a great resume writer, but they’re a good place to begin.

 Here are some of the top careers industry professional associations whose certifications are legitimate and carry weight:

 On each of their websites you’ll find membership directories listing those who are certified, with contact information.
 Some associations offer more than one certification, and also in job search specializations other than resume writing.
 You should also find descriptions of what the credentialing processes entail.

-When you find certified resume writers who look good to you, whether on these sites or the resume writers’ own sites, make sure they actually have the certifications they claim by going back to the association membership directories.
+When you find certified resume writers who look good to you, whether on these sites or the resume writers’ own sites, make sure they actually have the certifications they claim.
+Go back to the association membership directories.
 Here you may also be able to determine if they specialize in your niche or meet particular requirements of yours.